vanbreugel-lab/trisonica_ros/calibration_guide.md

 1. Install minicom (mac: http://macappstore.org/minicom/)
 2. Run “minicom -s”
-    a.
-Go to serial port setup
+    * Go to serial port setup
-    b.
-Press F (turns off hardware flow control)
+    * Press F (turns off hardware flow control)
-    c.
-Press A and enter the appropriate port (go to /dev, see which device appears and disappears when you plug/unplug device, mine looks like: tty.usbserial-D307LICF)
+    * Press A and enter the appropriate port (go to /dev, see which device appears and disappears when you plug/unplug device, mine looks like: tty.usbserial-D307LICF)
-    d.
-Press enter to return to the main window
+    * Press enter to return to the main window
-    e.
-Go to exit, press enter
+    * Go to exit, press enter
 3. You should see data streaming
 4. To change settings, hit ctrl c, brings you to a “>” command prompt, run the following commands to save calibration:
     * show all